 There is a thin white priming present, likely lead white in oil, applied to a glue-sized canvas.
-The spandrels are curved, and have some paint brushstrokes or more likely unpigmented medium.
+The spandrels are curved, and there are have some paint brushstrokes or more likely unpigmented medium on them.

 It is painted very carefully, imitating the restrained brushwork of the original.
 Many of the outlines are soft-edged and carefully shaded, but there are some crisp outlines, for instance on the drapery to left of the jug.

 Major W. L. B. Jenney, whom Eddy described as a fellow-student of Whistler's in Paris, mentions an incident when Whistler was copying a painting – possibly this one:

 'One day, in the Luxembourg, Whistler had his easel in a crowd with the others.
 They were all at work making copies from a famous picture that had just been added to the gallery.
 Whistler would paint a bit, and then rush back to contemplate what he had done.
 In one of these mad backward rushes he struck a step-ladder on the top of which was a painter', and this brought down several painters and their canvases in a great heap.'
 4

 Whistler thought his copies for Captain Williams were 'wonderful things.'
 5